sujith-eag/Learning_Journey/JavaScript/Language/3_Functions/3_Functions.md

   !false;     // Expression
   ```

-- **Statement**: A complete instruction that stands on its own, corresponding to a full sentance.
+- **Statement**: A complete instruction that stands on its own, corresponding to a full sentence.
 The simplest statement is an expression followed by a semicolon.
   ```js
   1;          // Statement
   !false;     // Statement